MeLonJ10/StainNormalization/README.md

 # StainNormalization
-Official implementation new framework for stain normalization and domain adaptation of cytopathology images.
+Official implementation of a new framework for stain normalization and domain adaptation of cytopathology images.